How to Use the Command 'psql' (with Examples)

 Explanation:

-• -h host: Specifies the host (server) where the database is located.
+• -h host: Specifies the hostname of the server where the PostgreSQL database resides.
+Essential when dealing with remote servers.

-• -U username: Specifies the username to connect to the database.
+• -U username: Indicates the username for authentication.
+This is the database user who has permissions to access the specified database.

-• database: The name of the database to connect to.
+• database: The name of the database you want to connect to.

 Type "help" for help.